- Dysmenorrhea means difficult or painful periods.

 What are the symptoms of dysmenorrhea?

 Most young women who have dysmenorrhea have lower back pain and cramping in the lower area of the abdomen during their periods.
 This pain can range from dull to throbbing.
 Some girls may have other symptoms during their period such as nausea, vomiting, loose bowel movements/diarrhea, constipation, bloating in the belly area, headaches, and/or lightheadedness, all of which can be mild to severe.

 Is it normal to have cramps during your period?

 Yes, it’s normal to have mild cramps during your period, because of uterine contractions.
 The uterus is a muscle that tightens and relaxes.
 This can cause jabbing, or cramp–like pain.
-However, if the discomfort is not relieved with over-the-counter medications and causes you to miss school or other daily activities, it could mean that there is another reason for your symptoms.
+However, if the discomfort is not relieved with over-the-counter medications (such as ibuprofen) and causes you to miss school or other daily activities, it could mean that there is another reason for your symptoms.

 Is it okay to exercise when I have my period?

 Are menstrual cramps the same as PMS (Pre–Menstrual Syndrome)?

 Menstrual cramps are not the same as PMS.
 Symptoms of PMS such as mood swings, breast soreness, and bloating happen before a woman’s period begins and get a lot better when it starts.
 On the other hand, with dysmenorrhea, cramps are usually worse the first few days of a woman’s period and have a different cause and treatment.